Dive Into Winter in Pensacola

 Of course, the museum Pensacola is perhaps best known for is the National Naval Aviation Museum, located aboard Naval Air Station Pensacola.
 Open daily; the museum showcases more than 150 restored aircraft representing Navy, Marine Corps and Coast Guard aviation.
 Admission is free.
 Kids also love the 3D flight simulators and the Naval Aviation Memorial Giant Screen Theater, both of which require a purchased ticket for admission.
 If you visit the museum during the week, you might catch a glimpse of the world-famous Blue Angels.

 The flight demonstration squadron practices over the museum at NAS Pensacola most Tuesday and Wednesday mornings from March to November.
-Practices typically begin at 11:30 a.m.
-CT, and last about 55 minutes.
+Gates open at 9:30 AM and the Blues are scheduled to take to the skies at 10:30 AM.
 Admission to practice is free and open to the public.
 Because it is located on the Navy base, do check the museum website before you visit to review the requirements for entering NAS Pensacola.
+Be sure to learn more about practices and know before you go!

 With so many options in the Pensacola Bay Area, you could easily fill your spring break days with activities for the whole family, but don’t be afraid to slow down and just enjoy the beautiful Northwest Florida sunsets.
 It’s your spring break.
 Proceed at your own pace!